A combination therapy containing paritaprevir, ritonavir, ombitasvir and dasabuvir

 All medicines have risks and benefits.
 Your doctor or pharmacist has weighed the risks

 of you taking this medicine against the benefits they expect it will have for you.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.

 What Viekira Pak is used for

-Hepatitis C is a liver disease and caused by a virus which infects and damages liver cells.
+Hepatitis C is a liver disease caused by a virus which infects and damages liver cells.

-This treatment is used for patients with hepatitis C and consists of 2 different types of tablets.
+This treatment consists of 2 different types of tablets.